Skip to content

 Planning performance agreements

 Planning performance agreements are voluntary agreements between an applicant and the county council.
 They can help to address the impact of new development proposals before a developer submits a planning application.
-They also help agree to timescales, actions and the resources needed to support the development of a planning application.
+They also help agree the timescales, actions and the resources needed to support the development of a planning application.

 More about planning performance agreements and how to apply

-Certain development sites, given their size, location and/or complexity of issues, can be best dealt with through a planning erformance agreement (PPA).
+Certain development sites, given their size, location and/or complexity of issues, can be best dealt with through a planning performance agreement (PPA).
 PPAs set out a framework for the consideration of a site in our capacity as a key consultee on planning applications and local plans and a provider of key services to new developments.

 Generally, PPAs should be a tripartite agreement between HCC, the LPA, and the developer or promoter.
 They should identify the objectives and rules of engagement that all the parties understand and issues that need to be resolved through the PPA engagement.
+By aligning with the LPA as part of this process, opportunities for transparency and efficiency are maximised.

-PPAs do not guarantee a developer or promoter to a particular outcome or resolution, but they do give a guaranteed resource, process, timetable, and standards for the consideration of the development site and can form part of our response to the Local Planning Authority in relation to the site.
+PPAs do not guarantee a developer or promoter a particular outcome or resolution, but they do give a guaranteed resource, process, timetable, and standards for the consideration of the development site and can form part of our response to the Local Planning Authority in relation to the site.
 A project team will be available to assist the promoter or developer through the process.
 This in turn gives an early opportunity to ensure common ground on allocations or applications that could potentially impact county council services and our statutory responsibilities.

 County council teams that might contribute to a PPA process include: